tlbravo/Hierarchical_cluster_analysis/README.md

 I selected categorical columns from the dataset that I wanted to work with; cheese, milk, country, type, and flavor.

-Using K nearest neighbors, i inputed data into cells in the milk column in order to fill in missing values.
+Using K nearest neighbors, I inputed data into cells in the milk column in order to fill in missing values.
 These values would be based on the other values in the milk column.

 Afterwards, I used K-modes clustering to assign the data to clusters for analysis.

-I used Gower's distance because the data is categorical.
+I used Gower's distance to account for the categorical nature of the variables.
+This way the clusters would be more meaningful when there are a mix of types of variables.

 Finally I visualized the clusters using a silhouette plot.

 ![silhouette](Images/silhouette.png)

+## Assumptions

+Gower's distance compares whether two observations have the same category or not.
+If two observations belong to the same category for a particular variable, the distance for that variable is 0.
+If they belong to different categories, the distance is 1.
+I am assuming that the observations are homogeneous within each cluster.

+## Cluster Results

+* Cluster 1 (487 observations)
+* Cluster 2 (272 observations)
+* Cluster 3 (428 observations)

-## Analysis
+## Conclusions

+The clusters are somewhat evenly distributed.
+This could be due to balanced diversity in the data and that Gower's distance treats all variables equally and prevents any single categorical variable from dominating the clustering process.